apereo/cas/docs/cas-server-documentation/authentication/Configuring-Authentication-Components.md

 Please see [authentication security policies](Configuring-Authentication-Policy.html) for more details.

-## Principal Resolution

-Please see [this guide](Configuring-Authentication-PrincipalResolution.html) for more details.

 ## Long Term Authentication

 CAS has support for long term Ticket Granting Tickets, a feature that is also referred to as _"Remember Me"_